narrowspark/automatic/docs/CONFIGURATORS.md

 ### Copy Configurator `copy`

 Copies files or directories from the Composer package contents to your app.
-It’s defined as an associative array where the key is the original file/directory and the value is the target file/directory.
+It’s defined as an associative array where the key is the original file or directory and the value is the target file or directory.

 This example copies the ``bin/check.php`` script of the package into the binary directory of the app: